voidnologo/voidnologo.github.io/pages/2_about.md

 9:00 AM - 10:15 AM : Room 109 : So you want (someone else) to learn to code (Level: 100)

-This is a personal website of Caleb Salt (voidnologo), created with github and jekyll.

 <hr/>

 ### Batteries Included: The Python Standard Library

 Series of talks I am working on to present at Pyowa.
 I'll post slides/code as I give them.